-Add almonds, parsley, nutritional yeast or Parmesan, lemon juice and zest, scallions, garlic, salt, and pepper in the bowl of a food processor.
+Add almonds, parsley, nutritional yeast or Parmesan, lemon juice and zest, scallions, garlic, salt, and pepper to the bowl of a food processor.

-Blend ingredients together until completely broken down, stopping to scrape down the sides of the bowl as needed.
+Cover and blend ingredients together until completely broken down, stopping to scrape down the sides of the bowl as needed.
 When no large leaves or almond chunks remain, slowly drizzle in olive and canola oils while the machine is running.
 Continue blending until mix is smooth.
-Serve immediately or transfer pesto to an airtight container and refrigerate.
+Serve immediately or transfer to an airtight container and refrigerate.

-This is SO good with fish or grilled chicken, on pasta, coating veggies, use it to make my Pesto Vinaigrette, or even just spread on a slice of toasted baguette.
+This is SO good with fish or grilled chicken, on pasta, or coating veggies.
+Use it to make my Pesto Vinaigrette, or even just spread on a slice of toasted baguette.
 I predict you’ll keep finding excuses to eat it.